We’re so glad you’re interested in joining us in transforming the world through your discipleship!

 This year both Metanoia Project hospitality centers will be located at the same site, in two separate areas.
 One area will have beds for 20 overnight guests, and the other will accommodate 15.
 As usual, churches and other community groups will supply the evening meal.
 All contributions are welcome, but we especially need people who are willing to be part of the serving team.
 With enough volunteers, we can rotate the teams so you don’t have to do it every time.
 We are signed up for two or three meals a month, through April 13.
 A schedule is available by request.

-Please see Laura Rushton or contact her t jlaurush@gmail.com or 567-303-1954 if you are interested in being part of this effort.
+Please see Laura Rushton or contact her at jlaurush@gmail.com or 567-303-1954 if you are interested in being part of this effort.

 Thank you to all the wonderful volunteers who have made the commitment to provide food and fellowship for Clevelanders experiencing homelessness.
 Christ’s spirit is very much alive in this ministry!